 “Employment-At-Will” Laws And Sexual Harassment

 While it is true that in “at-will” states like Colorado employers can fire workers for any reason or no reason, the justification for letting an employee go cannot be illegal.
 No matter how you slice it, firing or penalizing an employee for rejecting unwanted sexual conduct or reporting sexual harassment is illegal even in at-will states.
-Therefore, you do not have to put up with sexual harassment in any “at-will” state including Colorado.
+Your employer is legally required to protect you from sexual harassment in any “at-will” state, including Colorado.

 Responding to Unwelcome Sexual Conduct